themanyone/whisper_dictation/README.md

 Typing speed.
 Set typing_interval in whisper_dictation.py.
 But we now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
 We use middle-click paste on Linux, so that it also works in terminals.
 If you miss and it doesn't put text where you want it, you can always middle-click it.

 We would have it type text out but typing is extremely-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
-If you enjoy watching it type one, letter, at, a, time, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever you want.
+If you enjoy watching it type one, letter, at, a, time, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

 ## Issues

-**GPU memory usage.** According to a post by [sanchit-gandhi](https://github.com/sanchit-gandhi/whisper-jax/issues/7#issuecomment-1531124418), JAX using 90% of GPU RAM is probably unnecessary, but intended to prevent fragmentation.
-You can disable that with an environment variable, e.g. `XLA_PYTHON_CLIENT_PREALLOCATE=false ./whisper_dictation.py`.
+**GPU memory usage.** According to a post by [sanchit-gandhi](https://github.com/sanchit-gandhi/whisper-jax/issues/7#issuecomment-1531124418), it is unnecessary for JAX to use 90% of GPU RAM.
+The setting was intended to prevent fragmentation.
+You can reduce memory usage by setting the environment variable. `XLA_PYTHON_CLIENT_PREALLOCATE=false ./whisper_dictation.py`.

 You can monitor JAX memory usage with [jax-smi](https://github.com/ayaka14732/jax-smi), `nvidia-smi`, or by installing the bloated, GreenWithEnvy (gwe) for Nvidia cards which does the same thing with a graphical interface.